wcfrobert/ezweld/README.md

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_properties.png?raw=true" alt="demo" style="width: 60%;" />
 </div>
-The "line method" assumes that thicknesses within a weld group is uniform.
-This is almost always true but not always.
-The above table should NOT be used for **weld groups with variable thicknesses**.
-In the rare case that we have variable thicknesses within a weld group, we must first calculate an "effective" length in proportional with the minimum thickness within the weld group.
+The line method also assumes that thicknesses within a weld group is uniform.
+This is NOT always the case.
+The above table should NOT be used for **weld groups with variable thicknesses.** In the rare case that we have variable thicknesses within a weld group, we must first calculate an "effective" length in proportional with the minimum thickness within the weld group.

 $$L_{effective} = \frac{t}{t_{min}} \times L_i$$